Nutrition Services Division Management Bulletin

 Debt Collection Associated with Terminated and Disqualified Agencies/Responsible Principals and/or Individuals

 In accordance with 7 CFR, Section 226.14, agencies and RPIs will remain on the NDL until the debt, with all incurred interest, is repaid.
 Interest continues to accrue throughout the entire period the agency and RPIs remain on the NDL.

-If you have questions regarding this MB, please contact the CACFP specialist assigned to your agency.
-You may find a list of contact information for your specialist in the Child Nutrition Information and Payment System Download Forms section.
-You may also contact Robin Kraus, CACFP Unit Secretary, by phone at 916-327-2991 or by e-mail at firstname.lastname@example.org.
+If your agency has questions regarding this MB, please contact the CACFP Specialist assigned to your agency.
+You will find a list of contact information for specialists in the Download Forms section of the Child Nutrition Information and Payment System.
+You may also contact Nancy Charpentier, CACFP Office Technician, by phone at 916-327-2991 or by e-mail at email@example.com.